 Team members include:

-Visits with the Spina Bifida Team are conducted at the Specialty Care Center in Dell Children’s.
-Team Specialists see patients individually according to their specific needs.
-At the end of the day, the Team Members meet in conference to evaluate and plan the care for the patients.
-The Nurse Coordinator then contacts the family to set up any further orders involving labs, x-rays or other studies that have been prescribed by the Team Specialists.
-Dictations including the details of the entire visit are mailed to all people participating in the care of the patient; this includes the parents, the primary care physician, the schools, Early Child Intervention, and all Team Physicians.
+Visits with the spina bifida team are conducted at the Specialty Care Center in Dell Children’s.
+Team specialists see children individually according to their specific needs.
+At the end of the day, the team members meet in conference to evaluate and plan the care for the children.
+The nurse coordinator then contacts the family to set up any further orders involving labs, X-rays or other studies that have been prescribed by the team specialists.
+Dictations including the details of the entire visit are mailed to all people participating in the care of the child; this includes the parents, the primary care physician, the schools, Early Child Intervention and all team physicians.